2019 WILD ABOUT HARRY

 Honoring Madeleine K. Albright

-The Truman Library Institute’s Board of Directors is pleased to present Madeleine K. Albright with the 2019 Harry S. Truman Legacy of Leadership Award in recognition of her distinguished record of service to our nation and its democratic ideals as well as her foreign policy efforts that embodied President Truman’s legacy of seeking peace through democracy.
+The Truman Library Institute’s Board of Directors was pleased to present Madeleine K. Albright with the 2019 Harry S. Truman Legacy of Leadership Award in recognition of her distinguished record of service to our nation and its democratic ideals as well as her foreign policy efforts that embodied President Truman’s legacy of seeking peace through democracy.

 Dr. Albright became the 64th Secretary of State in 1997, the first female Secretary of State in the U.S. and, at that time, the highest ranking woman in the history of the U.S. government.
 Dr. Albright also served as the U.S. Permanent Representative to the United Nations from 1993 to 1997.
 She currently serves as Professor in the Practice of Diplomacy at the Georgetown University School of Foreign Service.
 She is also Chair of Albright Stoneridge Group, a global strategy firm, and Chair of Albright Capital Management LLC, an investment advisory firm focused on emerging markets.
 In 2012, she was chosen by President Obama to receive the Presidential Medal of Freedom, the nation’s highest civilian honor.